Neil McArthur speaks to industry leaders ahead of Safer Gambling Week 2020.

 We are working hard to make Great Britain the safest place to gamble in the world and we need you to work with us to achieve that outcome.

 And, whilst I know that many of your businesses have faced enormous struggles.
-And I know that some of you will have been forced to make tough decisions to keep your businesses viable in recent months, the fact that everyone has kept customer protection at the top of their agendas - despite all the challenges – tells me that we are on the right track.
+And I know that some of you will have been forced to make tough decisions to keep your businesses viable in recent months, the fact that everyone has kept customer protection at the top of their agendas - despite all the challenges - is a strong sign to me that we are on the right track.